redhat-openstack/infrared/docs/source/plugins.rst

           install         {}
           test            {}

-.. note:: Supported plugin types are defined in plugin settings file which is auto generated and can be found in ``infrared.cfg``.
+.. note:: Supported plugin types are defined in plugin settings file which is auto generated.
+Check  `Infrared Configuration <configuration.html>`_ for details.

 Remove:
     Remove an exisitng plugin::